ClickHouse/ClickHouse/docs/en/query_language/functions/bitmap_functions.md

 ##  bitmapSubsetInRange {#bitmapsubsetinrange}

 Converts a bitmap into an integer array.
-Returns values from within given range not including the range_end.
+Returns values from given range not including the range_end.

 **Syntax**